Spiritual protection for ghost hunters is an important topic. Several people have written useful books about it.

 If you tuck a garlic clove in your shoe and it’s against your skin, expect “garlic breath” within a few hours.
 It will penetrate the skin, enter your blood stream, and carry the odor throughout your body.
 That’s actually a way some people use garlic as a health treatment.

 White salt is everyday table salt.
-You probably have it in your kitchen, and it will be in your clients’ kitchens, as well.
-Any table salt can be used, including pink salt and other specialized sea salts.
+You probably have it in your kitchen, and you’ll find it in your clients’ kitchens.
+You can use any table salt, including pink salt and other specialized sea salts.
 In fact, I prefer sea salt, but others recommend Kosher salt and other specialized salts.
 In a pinch — pun intended — any salt can work.

 People believe that salt repels ghosts and evil spirits.
 In fact, an old remedy from folklore is to lay down a line of salt… evil entities cannot cross it.